 - I would expect the Novosbed to last slightly longer than the Nectar given its overall weight is much higher than the Nectar

-I think the feel of the Novosbed Medium is just a little firmer than the Nectar.
-However, that’s just my subjective opinion.
-The overall feel of the two mattresses are very similar.
+I think the feel of the Novosbed Medium is just a little firmer than the Nectar, but the overall feel of the two mattresses are very similar.
 They both have that classic, slow-moving memory foam feel.

 Motion Transfer Differences